All Episodes

 They are the leader in identity theft protection.

-And life lock.com, they monitor threats to your identity.
+And Lifelock.com, they monitor threats to your identity.

-They will issue you an alert any time your information might be detected.
+They will issue you an alert anytime your information might be detected.

 And if you're a victim of identity theft, you'll get a dedicated restoration specialist in the U.S. that will work to fix it for you.

-But LifeLock by Norton, it's simple and easy to help protect you.
+It's simple and easy to help protect you.

 That's 25% off with the promo code Hannity.

-Larry Elder here.
+Larry Yelda here.

-I want to talk to you about Tom in Texas, who wrote in about his experience with 100% drug-free relief factor.
+I want to talk to you about Tom in Texas, who wrote in about his experience with 100% drug-free Relief Factor.

-He's in his late 80s now, and he's one of those really active guys you sometimes hear about, rides a bicycle, works as a flight instructor.
+He's in his late 80s now, and he's one of those really active guys you sometimes hear about.

 Not all that long ago, he thought he might finally have to stop.